 Cicero, the famous Roman orator, Senator, and writer, also makes an appearance.

-It has been an enjoyable romp through history, giving Irene and I several excuses to visit Rome and Italy to research.
+It has been an enjoyable romp through history, giving Irene (my long-suffering wife) and I several excuses to visit Italy for research.
 Pompeii was most definitely one of the highlights, as was Rome itself.
 The Colosseum wasn't built during the time of Quintus, but that didn't stop me from visiting it.

-Other novels in the Imperium universe can be downloaded or purchased as paperbacks from Amazon, just follow the links below.
+If any of this has whetted your appetite to read the novels, all can be downloaded or purchased as paperbacks from Amazon; just follow the links below.